 Dining at Bel & The Dragon

-M had Chicken Goujons with Steamed Veg and E, who loves trying new things, had the Fish of the Day with Market veg and both had ice cream for their pudding.
+M had Chicken Goujons with Steamed Veg, and E, who loves trying new things, had the Fish of the Day with Market veg, and both had ice cream for their pudding.
 I was really impressed with the food choices on the Children’s menu.
-Firstly, they had a good range of options to choose from which goes outside of your usual Burger and Chips offering and secondly they had vegetables with their meals!
-I’ve lost count of the number of time we’ve eaten out and the Children’s Menu only had a side order of chips and no veg.
-The portions were really generous too so I had two very happy boys.
+Firstly, they had a good range of options to choose from which goes outside of your usual Burger and Chips offering, and secondly they had vegetables with their meals!
+I’ve lost count of the number of times we’ve eaten out, and the Children’s Menu only had a side order of chips and no veg.
+The portions were really generous, too so I had two very happy boys.

-Mr H and I had three courses from the Spring Menu (told you we were hungry!) and they were all good hearty dishes.
-We recommend the Green Pea & Mint Soup which was light and refreshing as well as the Crab & Crayfish Linguini, although the presentation of this could have been better.
+Mr H and I had three courses from the Spring Menu (I told you we were hungry!), and they were all good hearty dishes.
+We recommend the Green Pea & Mint Soup which was light and refreshing, as well as the Crab & Crayfish Linguini, although the presentation of this could have been better.

 Overall, we had a lovely stay at Bel & The Dragon.
 With its rural country charm, you’d easily forget you were staying in a town. (we were a 20-minute walk from the town centre) It’s also well-located, being just 30 minutes away from LEGOLAND and a 20-minute train ride from London too.

 Looks a great family place to stay.
 Reading was my old university town, I’d love to go back some day. #KCACOLS